-- Finally, schemes continue to close to new benefit accrual
+- Schemes continue to close to new benefit accrual.

-All this helps us to model the level of claims we might expect to absorb in future years, make informed decisions about our investment strategy, the levy and our funding strategy.
+All this helps us to model the level of claims we might expect to absorb in future years, make informed decisions about our investment strategy, the PPF levy, and our funding strategy.

 Following release of the Purple Book, the PPF 7800 delivers a monthly update of the universe aggregate scheme assets and liabilities.
 Using the same methodology as The Purple Book, this is a simple update that takes account of changes in market conditions via a small number of price and yield indices.
 No allowance is made for structural asset changes, membership movements, benefits paid out, or the cost of new benefit accrual.